Trimix Injections For ED: All Your Trimix Questions Answered

 Use Trimix as directed, in the dosages prescribed, and at the frequency mentioned in the prescribing information.
 Do not self-medicate or make changes to the dosing schedule or amount injected without speaking with a health care provider.
 Higher dosages increase the risk of side effects.
 Observe all other precautions, contraindications, and information provided by your prescriber.

 All medications have side effects.
-The most common side effects from Trimix use include:
+The most common side effects of Trimix use include:

 - Stinging, pain, or soreness at the injection site, which usually is temporary and goes away after a few minutes.
 In one large study conducted by Mulhall et al. (1999), only 4.9% of men discontinued treatment due to pain from injections.